iRewiewer/discord-bot/README.md

 ## Introduction
-This is my discord chatbot project written in Python3 as part of the year 1 tasks using [Discord.py](https://github.com/Rapptz/discord.py).
+This is my discord 'chatbot' project written in Python3 as part of a year 1 task using [Discord.py](https://github.com/Rapptz/discord.py).
+Might continue working on it in the future.

 ## Features
 * Roll a dice!
 Dices available: D4 / D6 / D8 / D10 / D100 / D12 / D20 / D∞
 * Have the bot tell a joke.
-It's funny, I promise!
+It's funny, I promise.
-* Image manipulation!
-Crop out a friend's profile picture over a chicken body!
 * Music player.
-It's kind of mandatory in 2018, so here you go.
 * Looking for Group feature.
 Automagically create temporary parties & voice channels for your favorite games.
 * Ultra super secret dev commands!
 For admins with a good sense of humor.
-* Natural Language interpreter!
-Talk casually with the bot and have it say totally unrelated things.
 * Ever changing 'Playing..' status.

 ### Dice Example